ToxicOmegaMusic/ToxicTF2/README.md

-# ToxicTF2
+# ToxicTF2 Config!
-The goal of these configurations are to give a better vanilla TF2 experience!
+Hello everyone!
+This is my huge collection of TF2 scripts, binds, hud, crosshair, and literally everything else I use!

-:)
+I really hope you enjoy!!!